dnlbowers/modern-buddhism/README.md

 ***
 ## **Current Features Common to all pages**
 ###  **Header Element**
 The header element sticks to the top of the page as the user scrolls up and down.
 Originally I had designed the page with a "return to top" link at the bottom of the page.
-However, a Code Institute graduate pointed out that the sticky header would provide a more pleasant UX to adhere to popular conventions.
+However, a Code Institute graduate pointed out that the sticky header would provide a more pleasant UX and better adhere to popular conventions.
 The header itself contains the following features:

 #### *Title:*
 ![Page title](docs/screenshots/title.jpg)